Oberlin Village HOD-G

 HODs are zoning overlays that preserve and enhance neighborhoods with identified historic assets.
 This is accomplished through a design review process that prioritizes preservation of historic building features and overall external appearance.
 Regulations in HODs provide specific guidance on building materials, landscaping, and architectural features.
 Read more about other overlay tools used to preserve neighborhood character on the Character Preservation Overlay District page.

-City Council will consider this rezoning request at a public hearing scheduled for Tuesday, February 6, 2018 in the Council Chamber, room 201 of the Raleigh Municipal Building, located at 222 West Hargett Street.
+On February 6, 2018, City Council approved the rezoning request to apply the HOD-G designation to the Oberlin Village neighborhood.
 You may track the rezoning process at the Current Development Activity page.
-The proposed Oberlin Village HOD-G is zoning case Z-30-17.
+The Oberlin Village HOD-G is zoning case Z-30-17.
+View the official Ordinance.

 - Raleigh Historic Development Commission (RHDC) sponsors an investigation and report for Oberlin Village (September, 2016) at the request of the Friends of Oberlin Village.